qlu223/SportsDashboard/README.md

 # Title: FPL Sports Dashboard

-## Description: A one-stop shop for all relevant Fantasy soccer statistics related to players, teams, and fixtures
+## Description: A one-stop shop for all relevant Fantasy soccer statistics related to players, teams, and fixtures.

 ## Getting started: